 Víctor Stefan Pires Geuer

 Víctor Stefan Pires Geuer is currently a CAPES scholarship holder in the doctoral program in Arts and Design at the Pontifical Catholic University of Rio de Janeiro – PUC-Rio. holds a degree in Product Design from the Centro Universitário Ritter dos Reis (2018) and a master's degree in Strategic Design from the University of Vale do Rio dos Sinos – Unisinos (2023).
-He ws a co-founder, as well as both the creative and production director of the brand Humanus.
-With interests in the relationships between the fields of art, philosophy, and design, he researches topics related to ethics, creativity, language, communication, and culture.
+He was a co-founder, as well as both the creative and production director of the brand Humanus.
+With interest in the relationships between the fields of art, philosophy, and design, he researches topics related to ethics, creativity, language, communication, and culture.

 Articles of Víctor Stefan Pires Geuer